The patched firmware is known to work on the following devices:

 Windows Firmware Installation

-You can install any of these patched firmware files into your MD380 by using the respective .bin file with the Tytera Windows firmware upgrade tool, upgrade.exe
+You can install any of these patched firmware files into your MD380 by using the respective .bin file with the Tytera Windows firmware upgrade tool, upgrade.exe, available inside their firmware upgrade downloads.
+Here are the steps:

 - Turn off your MD380 using the volume knob.